melbir-coder/Smart-Contact-Book/README.md

 ## Features

 ### Contact Management
-- **View Contacts**: Display all saved contacts with complete details (name, phone, email, category) Displays a formatted list of all saved contacts, showing:
+- **View Contacts**: Displays a formatted list of all saved contacts, showing:
   - Name
   - Phone number
   - Last contact date
   - Category (e.g., Friend/Family)
-  - **Add/Delete Contacts**: Easily manage your contact list with add/remove functionality Allows users to add a new contact by entering:
+- **Add/Delete Contacts**: Easily manage your contact list with add/remove functionality
+ - Allows users to add a new contact by entering:
   - Name
   - Phone number
   - Email address
-Removes a contact by name   (Automatically sets last_contact to "Never" and initializes an empty interactions list.)
+ - Removes a contact by name (Automatically sets last_contact to "Never" and initializes an empty interactions list.)
 ### Interaction Tracking
-- **Log Interactions**:
-Records a new interaction with a contact by:
+- **Log Interactions**: Records a new interaction with a contact by:
   - Entering a date (YYYY-MM-DD format)
   - Updates the last_contact field
   - Appends the date to the interactions list